Slow-Cooked Rigatoni Beef Bolognese (Dutch Oven)

 Equipment

 This recipe was cooked in a Le Creuset 24cm French oven.
 Alternatively, you could also use any large Dutch oven or casserole dish.
-A cook’s knife, chopping board, and wooden spoon
+A cook’s knife, chopping board, and wooden spoon are also essential utensils.

-Cook’s notes
+Cooks notes

-I aim to cook my pasta al dente and sometimes find packet instructions overcook your dried pasta.
-When cooking dried pasta I usually take two minutes off the advertised cooking time as the pasta will continue cooking once it is mixed into the delicious bolognese sauce.
+I aim to cook my pasta al dente, and sometimes find packet instructions overcook your dried pasta.
+When cooking dried pasta, I usually take two minutes off the advertised cooking time as the pasta will continue cooking once it is mixed into the delicious bolognese sauce.

-Don’t throw away the parmesan rind!
+Don’t throw away the Parmesan rind!
 Any leftover rind, keep in the fridge and occasionally throw it into the bolognese pot before it goes into the oven.
 Added flavor right there!

 Variations and substitutions